paigekellydev/my-personal-website-project/README.md

 # my-personal-website-project

 List of items:
-Nav bar - pink (side pop - out if possible)
+Nav bar - pink (side pop - out if possible- decided not to have nav bar)

     My story
     Virtual Resume/Work experience (expand option if possible)